vincentFlorquin/blogdown.source/README.md

 # Source for Philippe Grosjean's Web Site

-This is the source code created with [blogdown](https://bookdown.org/yihui/blogdown/) for building http://phgrosjean.sciviews.org with [hugo](https://gohugo.io) and hosted in the **phgrosjean.github.io** Github repository (as submodule in the `/public` folder, as explained [here](https://gohugo.io/hosting-and-deployment/hosting-on-github/#host-github-user-or-organization-pages)).
+This is the source code created with [blogdown](https://bookdown.org/yihui/blogdown/) for building http://phgrosjean.sciviews.org with [hugo](https://gohugo.io) and hosted in the **phgrosjean.github.io** Github repository. _The rest of this REAMDE file is mostly a reminder to me about how to set up those sites._

+Those two repositories are totally separated, because it is easier for me to commit and push to them separately, i.e., to focus on source, and push to `phgrosjean.github.io` *only* when I am happy with a totally finalized task.
+I thus followed instructions [here](https://bookdown.org/yihui/blogdown/github-pages.html) to set up those two repositories separately, using `publishDir = "../phgrosjean.github.io"` in `config.toml`.

+However, another possibility is to set `phgrosjean.github.io` as submodule in the `/public` folder of `phgrosjean.github.source`, as explained [here](https://gohugo.io/hosting-and-deployment/hosting-on-github/#host-github-user-or-organization-pages)).

-Here are the steps used to create it:
+Here are the steps used to create this submodule:

 - Install blogdown and hugo (version 0.31.1) in R using `install.packages("blogdown");blogdown::install_hugo()`.